MarsUniversity/ece387-robotics/website/block_1_basics/lab/lab1.md

 flow controls we will use on the robots
 - We will also gain some familiarity with jupyter notebooks

-**For this coding, let the EE's do most of the work, CompE's help out, but you have more experience already with python than they do, so help but don't do it unless time is running out in the lab**
+**For this coding, let the EE's do most of the work.
+CompE's can help out, but they already have more experience with python than EE's do.
+CompE's should only take over if time is running out in the lab**

 ## Setup a Jupyter Notebook